Skip to content

 Dorothea Lange: The Photographer Who Found the Faces of the Depression by Carole Boston Weatherford, illustrated by Sarah Green

-Dorothea Lange had childhood polio which left her with a limp, but also with a sense of empathy that shaped her view from behind the camera.
-Her famous photo of a migrant mother and her kids has a backstory: the family was stranded and starving after rains had destroyed the pea crop.
+Dorothea Lange had childhood polio, which left her with a limp, but also with a sense of empathy that shaped her view from behind the camera.
+Her famous photo of a migrant mother and her kids has a backstory: the family was stranded and starving after rain had destroyed the pea crop.
 Dorothea’s powerful image was published in the newspaper, and then the government rushed ten tons of food to the camp.
 Lange captured powerful images of The Great Depression and Japanese Americans in internment camps.
 This picture book biography shows the power of photography in the fight for social justice. [picture book, ages 5 and up]

 Magic Trash: A Story of Tyree Guyton and His Art by J.H Shapiro and illustrated by Vanessa Brantley-Newton